matter-labs/zksync/docs/protocol.md

 - _feeAccount: Account to collect fees
 - _newRoot: New tree root
 - _publicData: Operations pubdata
-- _ethWitness - data that can be used by smart contract for block commit that is posted outside of `_publicData` (e.g ETH signatures for pubkey change verification) (starts with 2 bytes, concatenated equals to the index of corresponding operation in block).
+- _ethWitness - data that can be used by smart contract for block commit that is posted outside of `_publicData` (e.g ETH signatures for pubkey change verification) (per each operation which needs eht witness, two leading bits in _ethWitness represents index of this operation in block).
 - _ethWitnessSizes - number of bytes from _ethWitness that is used for each onchain operation which needed them.

 ##### Verify block